medic/cht-docs/content/en/contribute/code/core/deploy-on-eks.md

      ]
    }
    ```
-2. Now that you found your snapshot ID, use it to create a volume from.
+2. Now that you found your snapshot ID, create a volume from it.
 Being sure to replace `snap-432490821280432092` with your ID, call:
    ```
    aws ec2 create-volume --region eu-west-2 --availability-zone eu-west-2b --snapshot-id snap-432490821280432092
    ```